tralkan/syron/README.md

-# 🏗 Scaffold-ETH 2
+# 🏗 Syron

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 An open-source, decentralised and permissionless stablecoin on the Ethereum blockchain.

+It's designed with Scaffold-ETH to make it easier for developers to build and deploy this decentralised application with smart contracts and user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.

-- ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
+- ✅ **Contract Hot Reload**: The frontend auto-adapts to the smart contracts.
-- 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
+- 🔥 **Burner Wallet & Local Faucet**: Quickly test the application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

 ## Contents